LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

    :lines: 1-6, 15, 17-23, 25-27

 ..
 Note::
-   To run this example, you'll need to have the *psutil* and *matplotlib* Python modules installed.
+   To run this example, you'll need to have the :mod:`psutil` and :mod:`matplotlib` Python modules installed.

 As you can see, the base syntax is quite simple for acquiring data with an IOBlock.
 You first have to specify the :class:`~crappy.inout.InOut` that you